memgraph/starlink/blog-post/blog-post.md

 ## What is *Starlink*?

 Starlink is a satellite constellation being built by SpaceX to provide satellite Internet access.
 The constellation will consist of thousands of mass-produced small satellites in low Earth orbit (LEO) (altitudes below 2000 km).
 The goal of the Starlink project is to provide satellite internet connectivity to underserved areas of the planet.
 The project started in 2015 and 597 satellites have been launched into orbit so far.
 By the end of the project, SpaceX wants to build a “shell“ around the Earth consisting of over 4,000 communication satellites which will use phased array antennas for communication with ground relays in combination with laser communication technology to provide **global low-latency high bandwidth coverage**.<br /><br />
 In the first phase, 1,584 satellites will be deployed at an altitude of 550 km and 2,825 satellites will be added in the second phase at three different altitudes to increase density and coverage to as far as 70° North/South.
 For our simulation, we used 480 satellites in 24 orbital planes at an altitude of around 550 km and an inclination of 70.0°.
-These parameters make our simulation much more visually understandable but also sometimes result with a lack of visible satellites above cities.
-In our simulation each satellite is connected to 4 more satellites.
-Two of them are in the same orbit and they are its closest neighbours.
-The other two satellites are located in neighbouring orbits and they are also its closest neighbours in the those orbits.
+These parameters make our simulation much more visually understandable but also result in a lack of visible satellites from time to time.
+In our simulation, each satellite is connected to 4 more satellites.
+Two of them are in the same orbit while the other two satellites are located in neighbouring orbits.
 <br /><br />
 <p align="center">
    <img src="https://github.com/g-despot/images/blob/master/satellite_connection.png?raw=true" alt="" width="500"/>